-The Company received the reimbursements of the Research Tax Credits for the year 2017 and 2018, during the year 2018 and 2019 respectively.
-These reimbursements were made under the European Community tax rules for small and medium sized enterprises ("SME") in compliance with the applicable regulations in effect.
+The reimbursements are made under the European Community tax rules for small and medium sized enterprises ("SME") in compliance with the applicable regulations in effect.
 Only companies that meet the definition of SME according to European Union criteria are eligible for early reimbursement of their CIR.
-Management ensured that the Company was a SME according to European Union criteria as of December 31, 2017 and 2018, and can therefore benefit from this early reimbursement.
+Management ensured that the Company was a SME according to European Union criteria and can therefore benefit from this early reimbursement until as of December 31, 2019.
 As of December 31, 2019, the Company no longer met the eligibility criteria for this status (criteria not met as of December 31, 2018 and 2019).
 Thus, the CIR for the years 2019 and 2020 represent a receivable against the French Treasury which will in principle be offset against the French corporate income tax due by the company with respect to the three following years.
 The remaining portion of tax credit not being offset upon expiry of such a period may then be refunded to the Company.

-For the 2020 and 2021 financial year, the Company again met the criteria meeting the definition of an SME according to the criteria of the European Union.
-As a result, the Company is eligible for the early repayment by the French treasury of the 2021 Research Tax Credit during the fiscal year 2022.
+For the 2021 and 2022 financial year, the Company met again the definition of an SME according to the criteria of the European Union.
+As a result, the Company was eligible for the early repayment by the French treasury of the 2021 Research Tax Credit during the fiscal year 2022.
+The Company will also be eligible to the early repayment by the French treasury of the 2022 Research Tax Credit during the fiscal year 2023.